Please select your country of residence

 The City Code on Takeovers and Mergers (“the Takeover Code”) applies to the Company.
-Under Rule 9 of the Takeover Code, if a person acquires an interest in Ordinary Shares which, when taken together with Ordinary Shares already held by him or persons acting in concert with him, carry 30 per cent. or more of the voting rights in the Company; or a person who, together with persons acting in concert with him, is interested in not less than 30 per cent. and not more than 50 per cent. of the voting rights in the Company acquires additional interests in Ordinary Shares which increase the percentage of Ordinary Shares carrying voting rights in which that person is interested, the acquirer and, depending on the circumstances, its concert parties, would be required (except with the consent of the Takeover Panel) to make a cash offer for the outstanding Ordinary Shares at a price not less than the highest price paid for any interests in the Ordinary Shares by the acquirer or its concert parties during the previous twelve months.
+Under Rule 9 of the Takeover Code, if a person acquires an interest in Ordinary Shares which, when taken together with Ordinary Shares already held by them or persons acting in concert with them, carry 30 per cent. or more of the voting rights in the Company; or a person who, together with persons acting in concert with them, is interested in not less than 30 per cent. and not more than 50 per cent. of the voting rights in the Company acquires additional interests in Ordinary Shares which increase the percentage of Ordinary Shares carrying voting rights in which that person is interested, the acquirer and, depending on the circumstances, its concert parties, would be required (except with the consent of the Takeover Panel) to make a cash offer for the outstanding Ordinary Shares at a price not less than the highest price paid for any interests in the Ordinary Shares by the acquirer or its concert parties during the previous twelve months.

 Regular communication with institutional shareholders is maintained through individual meetings with the Executive Directors, particularly following the publication of interim and full-year results.
-During the year, the Chairman also writes to the Company's largest investors, and attended meetings with signficant shareholders.
-The Board also encourages shareholders to attend and vote at the Company's General Meetings, at which the Board is also in attendance and available for shareholder questions.
-Investor relations is a standing item on the Board's agenda, and the executive team routinely updates the Board as to outcomes of their meetings with shareholders and potential investors.
-These initiatives help the Board to understand Shareholders' views and to address their concerns.
+During the year, the Chair also wrote to the Company’s largest investors, and attended meetings with significant shareholders.
+The Board also encourages shareholders to attend and vote at the Company’s General Meetings, at which the Board is also in attendance and available for shareholder questions.
+Investor relations are a standing item on the Board’s agenda, and the executive team routinely updates the Board as to outcomes of their meetings with shareholders and potential investors.
+These initiatives help us to understand shareholders’ views and to address their concerns.

 This website contains general information about the Company, its Group, the management team and the Group's investments.
 Details of recent announcements and all information required to be maintained under AIM Rule 26 can be found at the following location.